 The muffler is usually a component in one with the tailpipe – the bit that sticks out of the back of your car.
 On some cars – especially older cars – you might find that the entire exhaust pipe – from the front of the car to the back – is all one component.
 In this situation, you may be able to purchase an aftermarket tailpipe (including the muffler), cut the exhaust at the appropriate place, and use a clamp or a sleeve, with some silicone, to hold it in place.
 In many cases, though, you’ll have to replace the whole pipe.
 Although it might be more expensive, you can expect that to be a simpler job.

-Assuming that the tailpipe and muffler are an individual piece, you would replace it like so:
+Assuming that the tailpipe and muffler are an individual pieces, you would replace them like so:

 - Jack the car up at the rear on safe, level ground.
 Make sure the ground is solid – for example, asphalt or concrete – rather than soft or slippy, such as gravel, grass, or icy roads.
 Put axle stands under the car.
 Never work on a car that is only held up by a jack, as on occasion, jacks will fail.
 If you have access to an auto ramp or an inspection pit, this will make your work much easier and safer, and we would recommend taking this route if possible.

 - Ensure that the second-hand part you’ve bought matches the shape of the existing muffler and tailpipe on your car, including any brackets or mountings.